NiaDavis/datacomtask2/README.md

 ## Installation
 1. Fork this repository.
-2. Clone the forked repository to your local machine.
+2. Clone the forked repository to local machine.
-3. Modify the workflow configuration (`main.yml`) to suit your project requirements.
+3. Modify the workflow configuration (`main.yml`) to suit project requirements.
-4. Commit your changes and push them to your forked repository.
+4. Commit changes and push them to forked repository.
-5. Check the Actions tab on your GitHub repository to see the workflow in action.
+5. Check the Actions tab on GitHub repository to see the workflow in action.

 ## Usage
-1. Make changes to your project code.
+1. Make changes to code.
-2. Commit and push your changes to the main branch.
+2. Commit and push changes to the main branch.
-3. Watch as the GitHub Actions workflow automatically builds, tests, and deploys your project.
+3. Watch as the GitHub Actions workflow automatically builds, tests, and deploys project.